Living in a Movie at the Coolest Speak Easy Bar in Bangkok

 Most hotel bars in town follow a familiar pattern of bland furniture and uninspiring yet expensive drinks lists, but there’s a Wes-Anderson inspired beauty stands out among speak easy bars in Bangkok.
 It breaks boundaries, making you feel like you’re living in a movie.

-Mr Anderson himself is absent from the enterprise, but the bar at the newly renovated Josh Hotel in Ari district is reminiscent of his distinctive visual style, as seen in.
+Mr Anderson himself is absent from the enterprise, but the bar at the newly renovated Josh Hotel in Ari district is reminiscent of his distinctive visual style, as seen in films like The Royal Tenenbaums and The Grand Budapest Hotel.
 Officially called the Key Room No. 72, this is a quirky bar with a difference.

 What’s different about The Key Room No. 72 in Bangkok?

 Firstly, you can’t just walk into the bar here at the Josh Hotel.
 Instead you have to know ‘the code’ so you already feel like you’re in a secret club!
 Walk into the hotel reception, go to the front desk and tell the staff that you’re checking into room number 72.
 They’ll hand you a key card which you use to open the sumptuous-looking red door at the back of the lobby, then you head inside to enter the mysterious world of ‘Mr Josh’.

 Who is Mr Josh?
 Don’t worry; you didn’t miss greeting him in reception!
 He’s a fictional character around which the bar is based, who appears to have been on quite a trip around the world if the drinks list is to be believed.

 What’s on the menu?